47th–50th Streets–Rockefeller Center station: Construction

 The line was built as a four-track tunnel north of 33rd Street (including the Rockefeller Center station), but there were only two tracks south of that street.
 The work largely involved cut-and-cover excavations, although portions of the subway had to be tunneled through solid rock.
 The builders also had to avoid disrupting the Sixth Avenue elevated or the various utility lines on the avenue, and some of the utility pipes and wires under Sixth Avenue had to be replaced in the process.
 Excavation work was conducted 24 hours a day, with most of the blasting work being conducted at night.
 Workers used small charges of dynamite to avoid damaging nearby buildings or the Catskill Aqueduct, which ran below Sixth Avenue and was a major part of the New York City water supply system.
 The section north of 33rd Street had mostly been excavated by November 1937.
 By the beginning of the following year, the track junction north of the station was being constructed at a rate of 5 ft per day.
 The IRT's Sixth Avenue elevated closed in December 1938, just before the Sixth Avenue subway was completed.

 North of 47th–50th Streets, bellmouth tunnels were built to allow for a future extension under Central Park and along Morningside Avenue to 145th Street.
 The unbuilt extension was part of the Board of Transportation's long-range program and was budgeted at $34.914 million in August 1940.
-Construction was expected to start some time after 1946.
+Construction was expected to start sometime after 1946.
 The bellmouths diverged from the local and express tracks on both the northbound and southbound sides of the station, with tunnels that stub-ended at 53rd Street.
 In the meantime, all express trains originally turned west toward the Seventh Avenue station and the Washington Heights Line, while local trains turned east toward the Fifth Avenue/53rd Street station and the Queens Boulevard Line.